sara5521/Penetration-Testing-Tools/network-reconnaissance/host-discovery/README.md

 - ICMP may be blocked — always try multiple methods.
 - For LAN (local network), arp-scan and netdiscover are most reliable.
 - Use nmap later for deeper port and service scans after finding live hosts.
+- Use host discovery before port scanning to avoid scanning dead systems
+- Use `-Pn` in Nmap if ICMP is blocked (treats all hosts as up)
+- Combine multiple tools for better accuracy